facebook/react-native-website/docs/view.md

 ### `accessibilityRole`

-_> Note: `AccessibilityRole` and `AccessibilityStates` are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
-When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`._

 Tells the screen reader to treat the currently focused on element as having a specific role.

 Possible values for `AccessibilityRole` is one of: